rollkit/rollkit/README.md

 ## Dependency Graph

-To see our progress and a possible future of rollmint visit our [Dependency Graph](./docs/specification/rollmint-dependency-graph.md).
+To see our progress and a possible future of Rollkit visit our [Dependency Graph](./docs/specification/rollkit-dependency-graph.md).

 ## Code of Conduct